 - OEM Services (OER)

-We completed our SAP migration to Azure in early 2018, which entailed moving all of our SAP assets to more than 600 Azure virtual machines and a host of cloud services.
-We approached the migration using both vertical and horizontal strategies.
+Since February 2018, Microsoft’s instance of SAP is 100 percent migrated to Azure.
+This project entailed moving all SAP assets to more than 800 Azure virtual machines and numerous cloud services.
+We approached the migration by using both vertical and horizontal strategies.
 From a horizontal standpoint, we migrated systems in our SAP environment that were low risk—training systems, sandbox environments, and other systems that weren’t critical to our business function.
 We also looked at vertical stacks, taking entire parts of our SAP landscape and migrating them as a unified solution.
-We gained experience with both migration scenarios, and learned valuable lessons in the early migration stages that helped us smoothly transition critical systems later in the migration process.
+We gained experience with both migration scenarios, and we learned valuable lessons in the early migration stages that helped us smoothly transition critical systems later in the migration process.

 Operating as Azure-native